 We were so hungry by the time we left the alcohol museum so we just ate at the closest restaurant we could find.

 It was still raining but that was not stopping us.
-What was stopping us form any more adventures was a train we needed to catch in order to continue with our exploration of the Czech republic.
+What was stopping us from any more adventures was a train we needed to catch in order to continue with our exploration of the Czech republic.

 We did manage to do some more walking around to get some souvenirs from Karlovy Vary, but I don’t think I’ll ever forget this trip.

 We were actually grateful for the long 3 hours train ride back to Prague.
-At least we could sleep it off on the train and wake up fresh for the night Prague.
+At least we could sleep it off on the train and wake up fresh for the night in Prague.

 Karlovy Vary left an amazing impression on me.
 I was aware that the city was popular for its beauty but that is something everyone needs to witness first handed.
 It’s so hard to describe the general spirit of the place, but trust me it felt so good to just be there.